 ‘No payment of pension may be made before the day on which the member reaches normal minimum pension age, unless the ill-health condition was met immediately before the member became entitled to a pension under the pension scheme.’

-Normal minimum pension age was 50 until 5 April 2010, and 55 thereafter.
+Normal minimum pension age (NMPA) was 50 until 5 April 2010, and 55 thereafter.
+Draft legislation for Finance Bill 2022 will amend the NMPA to 57 from 6 April 2028.
+See the Legislation Day 2021 summary guidance note.
 There are earlier than normal permitted minimum pension ages for those in occupations that traditionally retire earlier, such as members of the armed forces, the police or fire services, or models, dancers and sports people, as set out in SI 2005/3451.

 ‘If the member dies before the end of the period of 10 years beginning with the day on which the member became entitled to a scheme pension or an annuity, and if in the case of an annuity that day was before 6 April 2015, payment of the scheme pension or annuity may continue to be made (to any person) until the end of that period.